thefrankharvey/hugo-site/wiki.md

     `
     - Will require more research and experimentation to get comfortable with the above paradigm

-### Inluding packages in script.js file
-"bootstrap": "^4.4.1",
-"jquery": "^3.4.1",
-"popper.js": "^1.16.1"

-- In order to include the script.js file which imported these packages use:
-    - `<script src="script.js"></script>`
-    - instead of
-    - `<script src="./static/script.js"></script>`

-- It seems like Hugo is pretty smart and knows how to look for filenames with out including a relative path
-- It throws errors if you underestimate its intelligence by being overly verbose
-- This had me stuck a few times

 ### Learning curves with Go templating language
 - doing things in this fashion that I would normally do in React/Javascript
     - Such as `